- Description of Course

 Each week several students will post a design critique on our Piazza site.
 You are responsible to post one design critique during the semester and to actively participate in a discussion of a critique each week.
 Thus, the due dates for these are rolling.

-The class participation grade is the instructor’s subjective judgement of the student’s contribution to a lively classroom atmosphere.
-He will consider mainly active, informed participation in classroom discussions, quiz and homework reviews.
+This class participation grade is the instructor’s subjective judgement of the student’s contribution to a lively classroom atmosphere.
+He will consider mainly active, informed participation in classroom discussions, and homework reviews.
 Obviously, students not attending class are not contributing in this way.

 - UA Final Exam Regulations: https://www.registrar.arizona.edu/courses/final-examination-regulations-and-information, and